Liz-Conway/OT4All/README.md

 On any page if the user clicks the logo they will be redirected to the OT4U home page.
 The benefit of this is that it is a consistent behaviour across the entire website.
 Also every NavBar has a "Home" link which will also always give the user the option to return to the home page of the OT4U application.
 This means that the user can always get back to the home page, no matter where they are in the application.

+**Footer Navigation**

+In the footer of every page there are a number of navigation links:
+* About Natalia
+* Get in Touch
+* Privacy Policy
+* Newsletter
+* Code Institute - Full Stack Diploma (this is a link to an external site)

 #### Track Clients Profile

 In the top right of every screen there is a "My Profile" link, which exposes a number of options.